risk-first/website/risks/Communication-Risk.md

 > "The fundamental problem of communication is that of reproducing at one point, either exactly or approximately, a message selected at another point." - [A Mathematical Theory Of Communication, _Claude Shannon_](https://en.wikipedia.org/wiki/A_Mathematical_Theory_of_Communication)

 And from this same paper we get the diagram above:  we move from top-left ("I want to send a message to someone"), clockwise to bottom left where we hope the message has been understood and believed.
-(I've added this last box to Shannon's original diagram.)
+(I've added this last box, _reconciliation_ to Shannon's original diagram.)

 One of the chief concerns in Shannon's paper is the risk of error between **Transmission** and **Reception**.
 He creates a theory of _information_ (measured in _bits_), sets the upper-bounds of information that can be communicated over a channel, and describes ways in which [Communication Risk](Communication-Risk.md) between these processes can be mitigated by clever **Encoding** and **Decoding** steps.